chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

 ## Prepare MEG system

 - [ ] Login to the Console, start MEG Acquisition program.
-- [ ] Load lastest Tuning file, check quality of channels.<br /> "*Heat Sensor*", "*Reset Channels*" as necessary.
+- [ ] Load latest Tuning file, check quality of channels.<br /> "*Heat Sensor*", "*Reset Channels*" as necessary.
-    - See this flowchart "Noisy Channels", or for a more detailed process, see this walkthrough.
+    - See this flowchart "Noisy Channels", or for a more detailed process see this walkthrough.
 - [ ] Select or create project.
     - Check or select acquisition parameters.
     - Check or create online averaging parameters'